-Ah Portland, the longer I live here the more I fall in love with the city.
+Ah Portland, the longer I live here the more I fall in love with the City of Roses.
 I mean, there’s SO many interesting things to do!
-One of which is experiencing roosting swifts in Portland.
+One of which is experiencing the roosting swifts in Portland.

 In this city, there’s no shortage of natural wonder, and I’m not just talking about the stunning greenery and lush forested landscape.
 No, I’m talking about an annual event that occurs at Chapman Elementary School when a flock of Vaux’s Swifts (sometimes 12,000 strong) enter the school’s chimney one by one.

 In fact, this is one of the largest known swift roosts in the world, think about that.
 It’s incredible!

 Seeing the swifts in Portland feels like a rite of passage of sorts.
 Read on for everything you need to know before you go!

 How to See the Vaux Swifts in Portland